Enchan1207/Progress/README.md

 ### 09/15 tue

  - create Midi sound source project with Arduino pro micro (attiny2313 had much less SRAM than I expected...)

+### 09/16 wed

+ - A very nice experience that will be helpful in the future (but I can't write about it in this...! )

+### 09/17 thr

+ - A very nice experience that will be helpful in the future (but I can't write about it in this...! )